HAadams/Offroad-Panoptic-Segmentation/README.md

 7        sign           Thing
 ```

-This is because Detectron2 applies a label mapping for the instance/thing data, but not for the semantic/stuff data.
+The reason for having the first n categories be stuff classes is because Detectron2 applies a label mapping for the instance/thing data, but not for the semantic/stuff data.
 This means that the thing classes (IDs 4, 5, 6, 7) will have ID mapping to (0, 1, 2, 3) automatically applied by Detectron2.
+The instance (ROI) head of the Panoptic FPN model can then know that the first index belongs to label 4, the second neuron/unit/index belongs to label 5...etc.

 However, this mapping is not applied to the stuff/semantic categories.
 The model will use whatever ID we provide it for stuff classes and attempt to access the respective neuron/unit in the semantic head layer.
-For example, road class with id=1, detectron2 might do something like semantic_head[1].
-This makes it important to have the stuff classes to be the first n elements, and then the thing classes should appear after.
-Having the stuff classes appear first ensures a 0-n IDs which can map directly to the semantic head's layer size.
+For example, assuming road class has id=8, detectron2 might do something like semantic_head[8] which is incorrect if you only have 4 stuff classes.
+This makes it important to have the stuff classes to be the first n elements, and then the thing classes appear after.
+Having the stuff classes appear first ensures a 0-n IDs which can map directly to the semantic head's layer size AND the stuff classes label IDs.
 This way, we're able to set the semantic head size directly to 4 and ensure that it doesn't try to access different labels.

-However, we'll need to set thing classes in the semantic images to some large number and tell the model to ignore it.
+Moreover, we'll need to set thing classes in the semantic images to some large number and tell the model to ignore it.
 We'll be doing thing/instance segmentation training in a separate head, so the semantic head can just ignore thing IDs.
-This ensures that the semantic head will not get a value outside of the 0-n IDs we provide it.
+This ensures that the semantic head will not get a value outside of the 0-n IDs we provide it, and it will only have size=n where n=number of stuff classes.

 For example, when generating semantic segmentation images, the following script was used
 ```bash